How To Build An Annual Strategy As An Author

 How To Build An Annual Strategy

-You'll also need your annual planning sheet or an empty planner and writing utensils.
-I use the color coding method to plan my year so I use an array of colored pens.
+In my planners, I use a color coding method to plan my year so I use an array of colored pens.
 Alternatively, you could use symbols, stickers, or washi tape.

 Looking For A Planner?